KTXW

 KTXW (1120 AM) is a commercial radio station licensed to Manor, Texas, and serving the Greater Austin radio market.
-The station broadcasts a Christian Talk and Teaching radio format.
+The station broadcasts a Christian talk and teaching radio format.
 It is owned by GLG Media, Inc.

-KTXW is powered at 5,600 watts by day.
-But because AM 1120 is a clear channel frequency reserved for KMOX in St. Louis, KTXW must reduce power at night to 155 watts to avoid interference.
+KTXW is powered at 5,600 watts daytime, but because AM 1120 is a clear channel frequency reserved for KMOX in St. Louis, KTXW must reduce power at night to 155 watts to avoid interference.
 KTXW is also heard on FM translator station K266CI at 101.1 MHz in Austin.

 Programming

 KTXW airs both national and local religious shows, using a brokered programming arrangement.
 Hosts pay for their time on the air and may seek donations to support their ministry.
 National religious leaders heard on KTXW include Charles Stanley, Chuck Swindoll, David Jeremiah, and Jim Daly.
 KTXW also carries syndicated talk shows from the Salem Radio Network, hosted by Eric Metaxas and Jay Sekulow.